Admissions and Application Process

 The admission committee members review applications until all interview slots have been filled for the season.
 We encourage applicants to apply as early as they can.

 The committee considers these factors when selecting applicants for interview:

 - Academic performance

-- Depth and breadth of all experiences, including community and volunteer service, leadership and research, exposure to and exploration of medicine, artistic and athletic endeavors, and work experiences
+- Depth and breadth of all experiences, such as community and volunteer service, leadership, research, exposure to and exploration of medicine, artistic and athletic endeavors, and work experiences

 - Personal statement